taunoe/numbr6/README.md

 # Coat of arms of the accountant

 I like history and I like medieval European coats of arms.
 Of course, nowadays, their design has its own rules and order.
 But when I have searched the early ones and found some.
 They can look wild.
 So I thought to make some mixed ones — medieval combined with electronics.

+## Description

 ## Base